-In December 2018, the state of Ohio took matters into their own hands and enacted legislation.8 Others state could do the same.
+In December 2018, the state of Ohio took matters into its own hands and enacted legislation.8 Other states could do the same.

-A bill introduced by U.S. Representative Ted Poe, a Texas Republican, in 2017 – the ADA Education and Reform of 2017 – passed the House on February 15, 2018 and moved to the Senate.9 It appears to be the answer businesses have been waiting, especially one the tourism industry needs.
+A bill introduced by U.S. Representative Ted Poe, a Texas Republican, in 2017 – the ADA Education and Reform of 2017 – passed the House on February 15, 2018, and moved to the Senate.9 It appears to be the answer businesses have been waiting for, especially one the tourism industry needs.

 I close with more questions than answers:

-- How many more businesses will be squeezed by lawyers? … even though the DOJ does not consider a noncompliant website to be in noncompliance of the ADA.
+- How many more businesses will be squeezed by lawyers? … even though the DOJ does not consider a non-compliant website to be in noncompliance with the ADA.

 - Did it really need to come to this for businesses to bring their websites into compliance?